Yield-Collective/autoyield/README.md

-# revert compoundor
+# AutoYield

-This repository contains the smart contracts for the revert compoundor.
+This repository contains the smart contracts for the AutoYield.

 You can find detailled information in our [Gitbook Docs](https://revert-1.gitbook.io/revert/technical-docs/auto-compounder).

-## Bug bounty

-This repository is subject to the Immunefi bug bounty program, which you can find [here](https://immunefi.com/bounty/revert/).

 ## Local deployment